 Berkeley LSEC – Nucleate Venture Fellowship

-The Berkeley Life Sciences Entrepreneurship Center – Nucleate Fellowship provides current Berkeley graduate students and postdoctoral researchers with an opportunity to gain hands-on experience in innovation landscaping and an introduction to due diligence of new technologies.
-The fellowship will last 5.5 months from July 1, 2022 until December 16, 2022.
-During the first three months, the Fellows will generate a landscaping report of technologies from specific Berkeley departments in order to identify key patterns in early- stage company formation.
+The Berkeley Life Sciences Entrepreneurship Center – Nucleate Venture Fellowship provides current Berkeley graduate students and postdoctoral researchers with an opportunity to gain hands-on experience in innovation landscaping and an introduction to due diligence of new technologies.
+The fellowship will last 5 months from January 17, 2023 until June 16, 2023.
+During the first two months, the Fellows will generate a landscaping report of technologies from specific Berkeley departments in order to identify key patterns in early- stage company formation.
 In the second half of the fellowship, fellows will drive the future of Berkeley innovation by identifying promising new technologies and helping translate the work into new ventures.
 Through the fellowship, the Fellows will contribute to the Berkeley LSEC and Nucleate mission of promoting the translation of research discoveries into products that reach the public as well as educating future entrepreneurial leaders.

 Learn to communicate effectively across a diverse range of technologies and biological areas

 Build the skills to identify value at early stages of technology development

 Gain hands-on experience required to landscape and perform due diligence of new technologies

 Demonstrate a track record that enables Fellows to be competitive for internships in biotech venture capital and other related career opportunities